Understanding Intermittent Fasting Benefits & Risks

 • Children and adolescents

-• People with a history or patterns of disordered eating
+• People with a history of or current eating disorder

 Prospective followers should likewise consider the potential downfalls of intermittent fasting.
 For instance, devoting time to not eating can be a social stressor with work dinners and family holidays.
 Exercising while in the fasted state can lead to plummeted energy, too.